Black DEA Recruits Allege Egregious Racism By White Instructors Who Called Them “Monkey” And Made Ape Noises

-Even if you’re Black and want to become a cop you will still be subject to overt systemic racism.
+Even if you’re Black and want to become a cop, you will still be subject to overt systemic racism.

 Several Black DEA recruits are alleging that their white instructor subjected them to racist names and taunts during their training.
 According to an AP report, an incident took place during a firearms class at the DEA Academy in Virginia where two students had the same name, a white man and a Black man.
 When both men responded to their instructor, he replied, “I meant the monkey.”